The 8 Limbs of Yoga

 Susanna Barkataki, Author of Embrace Yoga’s Roots, Courageous Ways to Deepen Your Yoga Practice.

-Thousands of years ago there were no postures in yoga.
-Originally yoga was a mix of mediation and breathing.
+Thousands of years ago, there were no postures in yoga.
+Originally, yoga was a mix of meditation and breathing.
 In fact, postures weren’t referred to in yoga until Pantanjali’s Yoga Sutras around 2,500 years ago.

 The eight limbs of Yoga